 U - Unicorn

-Scotland’s national animal is the unicorn because, according to Celtic folklore, it represented purity and innocence together with supremacy and power.
+Scotland’s national animal is the unicorn because, according to Celtic folklore, it stood for purity and innocence, together with supremacy and power.

 This mythical creature appeared on the Scottish Royal Coat of Arms in the 12th Century.
-In 1603 King James VI of Scotland became King James I of England and Ireland.
-To demonstrate that the countries were united he replaced one of the unicorns with a lion, the national animal of England.
+In 1603, King James VI of Scotland became King James I of England and Ireland.
+To show that the countries were united under his crown, he replaced one of the unicorns on his crest with a lion, the national animal of England.

 As the unicorn is the strongest of all animals, it appeared on the crest in a chain to symbolise the power of the King.